gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 ### Transparency
 We kept the preparation process very transparent.
 Dedicated Slack channel, Confluence page with progress updates and participants’ info, communication at the tech all-hands meetings and Q&A sessions – everything to avoid creating discomfort and to reduce a fear factor amongst the team members.

-## How can you prepare for a self-selection?
+## Seven steps of self-selection
-### 1.
+### 1. Get Leadership Buy-In
-Decide who will participate
+### 2. Identify the Participants
+If you are running a self-selection for a subset of the teams, make sure that the list of participants is known and publicly available to everyone.

 - Participants:
 - - Pre-selected
 - - Free-moving
 - - Contractors
 - Observers

-### 2. Find space
-1) Appropriate for the size of the group
-2) Natural light
-3) Separate space for pitches and for team posters
-4) Away from the usual team spaces (to minimize distractions)

-### 3. Evangelize
-We learnt to use a variety of channels to spread the word about self-selection.
-1) announcement at Tech All-hands meeting
-2) Q&A sessions with each existing group.
-3) Confluence Q&A page
-4) #self-selection Slack channel
-5) formal and informal one-on-one conversations

-### 4. Partner with your Key players
+### 3. Partner with Your Key Players
 Build-in some time for group and one-on-one coaching.
 Adjust the process if required
 1) “I have no squad” poster was replaced with “I am available to help”